Shatel: Don't play the 'what-if' game with Noah Vedral and the Husker quarterbacks

 Explain to the world that the only rule during a pandemic college football season is there are no hard and fast rules.
 You have to be flexible.

-Say this was a rule put in place in order to have a season.
-And you hope this won’t ever come up again, because you hope there won’t be another pandemic.
+Say this was a rule put in place to have a season.
+And hope this won’t ever come up again, because you hope there won’t be another pandemic.

 Give Indiana big props.
 But point out that Ohio State beat Indiana, and the Bucks are No. 4 in the playoff rankings.
 Say the Big Ten wants to have a team in the playoff.
 Admit it.